qmk/qmk_firmware/docs/feature_converters.md

 ### Proton C :id=proton_c

 The Proton C only has one on-board LED (C13), and by default, the TXLED (D5) is mapped to it.
-If you want the RXLED (B0) mapped to it instead, add this like to your `config.h`:
+If you want the RXLED (B0) mapped to it instead, add this line to your `config.h`:

 ```c
 #define CONVERT_TO_PROTON_C_RXLED